Stuycs-K/final-project-zeng-jackie-gao-grant/WORKLOG.md

 ### 5/28/24
 Worked on creating and starting Bishop and King CLasses.

 ### 5/29/24
 Worked on King getPossibleMoves

 ### 5/30/24
-Worked on creating the board, reworked rook knight and bishop classes.
+Worked on creating the board, and reworked rook knight and bishop classes.

 ### 5/31/24
 Worked on Board move methods

 ### 6/2/24
-Imported all of the images, debugged move and coordinate classes and finished Board move methods.
+Imported all of the images, debugged move and coordinate classes, and finished Board move methods.

+## 6/7/24
+Worked on updating prototype document

+## 6/8/24
+Worked on the video presentation

+## 6/9/24
+Updated ReadMe with project description